-As noted above, a total of seven bird species were identified as having the potential to occur on the Property.
-Five species including red-shouldered hawk, red-tailed hawk, Swainson's hawk, white-tailed kite, and Cooper's hawk had a high potential to occur in a foraging capacity only.
-The burrowing owl and tri-colored blackbird have a moderate potential to occur in a breeding and/or foraging capacity.
+As noted above, a total of six bird species were identified as having the potential to occur on the project site.
+One species, white-tailed kite, had a high potential (foraging only) to occur on the site.
+Four species, Grasshopper sparrow, Burrowing owl, Swainson's hawk (foraging only), and Loggerhead shrike (foraging only) had moderate potential to occur on the site.
+One species, Tricolored blackbird, had a low potential to occur in a foraging capacity only.

-To address the project's potential impacts to foraging or nesting raptor/passerine species, the following mitigation measure, agreed to by the applicant, is being applied to the project:
+To address the project's potential impacts to foraging or nesting raptor/passerine species, the following mitigation measure, agreed to by the applicants, is being applied to both projects: